Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 ### Job: LUIS quality testing

+The quality testing step only executes after the **build** step has succeeded and only if we are operating as a Merge pipeline.

+Also note that the `BASELINE_CONTAINER_NAME` environment variable needs to be set at the top of the luis_ci.yaml in order to enable comparisonws with previous model training runs.
+This variable should be an Azure blob container name which is then used to store the baseline set of test results that we will use to compare our newly built model against.
+Leaving this environment variable blank will skip the comparison stage.

-In the LUIS quality testing job in the CI/CD pipeline, we execute the LUIS F-measure tests to calculate the F-measure and to produce the test results file, which contains:
+In the LUIS quality testing job in the CI/CD pipeline, we execute the LUIS F-measure tests using the [LUIS batch API](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-batch-test) via NLU.DevOps to calculate the F-measure and to produce the test results file, which contains:

 * For each Intent and Entity:
   * Count of true positives for passing tests